JeroenTUDelft/JeroenTUDelft.github.io/webpages/forming.md

-To give a clearer and more realistic view of the building, we added these textured floorplans and sections.
-In the first image you see a detailed floorplan of the communal library and roofgarden.
-In this case furniture, trees, doors & windows and people were added to give a clearer and more realistic view of the possible layout of the space.
-The next image shows a more detailed section of the 23rd column of grown voxels.
-Here stares, elevatorshafts and cars have been added.
-The final iamage shows a general 'birds eye'-view of the building in the surrounding area.
+To provide a clearer and more realistic representation of the building, we’ve included textured floorplans and sections.
+The first image features a detailed floorplan of the communal library and rooftop garden, with furniture, trees, doors, windows, and people added to offer a more accurate sense of the space’s layout.
+The second image present a section of the 23rd column of the grown voxelcloud, incorporating elements such as stairs, elevator shafts, and cars.
+The final image shows a bird's-eye view of the building in its surrounding area, giving a more detailed view by adding the layout of the roofgarden and distribution of solarpanels.

 ![floorplan library](https://github.com/user-attachments/assets/0dfe2269-1fa4-4f7f-824c-7968f57d25eb)
 Figure 11 : Detailed floorplan for the communal library and roofgarden.